Want to just get started? Click here to sign up for Pipedrive and build a sales funnel today.

-Businesses design sales funnels to lead prospective customers through the buying process.
-When built correctly, funnels can take a person who has never heard of your business and turn them into a paying customer.
+Businesses use sales funnels to lead prospective customers through the buying process.
+When built correctly, funnels can turn a person who has never heard of your business into a paying customer.

 Creating a sales funnel might seem complicated, especially if you’re a beginner.
 But with five steps, you can simplify the entire process:

 - Use Software to Build Your Sales Funnel

 - Add a Deal to the Sales Funnel